Why an SSD is the Best Computer Upgrade You Can Make

 It’s hard to estimate how much an SSD really improves your computer’s performance without seeing it firsthand.
 Check out the video below to see some tests of how much better they perform.

-Everything will be faster with an SSD — your computer will go from power button pressed to waiting at login screen in under ten seconds.
-We’re really at the time where HDDs are becoming outdated because SSDs are just so much better — and the biggest drawbacks to SSDs, price and capacity, are getting more reasonable all the time.
+Everything will be faster with an SSD — your computer will go from power button pressed to waiting at the login screen in under ten seconds.
+We’re really at the time where HDDs are becoming outdated because SSDs are just so much better — and the biggest drawbacks to SSDs, price, and capacity, are getting more reasonable all the time.

 There really isn’t a better computer upgrade you can make.
 Adding more RAM is good, but only goes so far.